 During the year of 2010, Grand Rapids Community College offered space to host the monthly membership meetings.
 Entrepreneurial workshops where offered in Spanish in partnership with the Michigan Small Business & Technology Development Center to Hispanic business owners in the West Michigan community.

 Another change came to the organization in late September of 2013; the chamber moved offices to a new location at 1167 Madison Ave.
 SE in Grand Rapids, MI; close to the high Hispanic-populated communities.
+After growing with another employee, the need for more space was inevitable and the Chamber now sits at 2007 S Division Ave. in the heart of Burton Heights, with a Hispanic population of almost 50% in the surrounding neighborhood.

 The WMHCC is poised to meet the challenges of the 21st Century through the celebration of diversity, which will unite the Hispanic community around its common goals and values.
 Our current Board of Directors is comprised of business leaders and business owners. as ethnically diverse as our members.
 The Hispanic Chamber is also recognized as the most ethnically diverse Chamber in West Michigan as it represents not only a wide variety of leaders of Hispanic descent but also African American, Asian and Caucasian business owners and corporations.